jkunimune/Djastiz/word_guide.md

 ### thrudh
 _verb_
-	*widdershinsness*; angular orientation from the point of view of the direct object
+	*widdershins*; angular orientation from the point of view of the direct object

 ### thrup
 _noun_